google/opencasebook/ambiguity.md

 In support of its argument "gross receipts" can only mean "cash received" Disney relies on the decision in _County of Sacramento v.
-Pacific Gas and Electric Company_.[^cashmoney] There the court held the utility's gross receipts for purposes of calculating its franchise fee did not include the value of electricity consumed by the utility itself in generating electricity for sale to consumers.
+Pacific Gas and Electric Company_.[^cash] There the court held the utility's gross receipts for purposes of calculating its franchise fee did not include the value of electricity consumed by the utility itself in generating electricity for sale to consumers.
 The decision in County of Sacramento is of no assistance here.
 In the